 By: Amir Rubin

-Amir Rubin is an electrical engineer with 18 years’ experience performing damage assessment to high-tech electronic, electrical, and mechanical equipment that was impacted as a result of fire, water or other contamination event.
-As Senior Technical Consultant within Envista Forensics for over 10 years, Mr. Rubin conducted hundreds of accurate and in-depth equipment inspections to determine extent of damage, repair/restoration, and potential cost effective solutions to mitigate business interruption.
+Amir Rubin is an electrical engineer with 18 years of experience performing damage assessment to high-tech electronic, electrical, and mechanical equipment that was impacted as a result of fire, water or other contamination events.
+As Senior Technical Consultant within Envista Forensics for over 10 years, Mr. Rubin conducted hundreds of accurate and in-depth equipment inspections to determine extent of damage, repair/restoration, and potential cost-effective solutions to mitigate business interruption.
 Mr. Rubin has developed procedures for proper decontamination, testing, and repair, which includes working directly with the equipment owners, their technical representatives, and the manufacturers to successfully resolve equipment loss claims.